btray900/derpnstink/README.md

 ## thanks

-Thanks out to securekomodo for the hot VM.
+Thanks out to securekomodo for the sweet VM.